 The White House

-Washington Monument – Shaped like an obelisk, the Washington Monument towers tall over the Lincoln Memorial Reflecting Pool along the National Mall.
+The instantly recognizable 555-foot obelisk towers over the Lincoln Memorial Reflecting Pool at the National Mall.

 Founded in 1946, the Smithsonian Institution comprises 19 unique museums and galleries as well as the National Zoological Park.
 Visit the National Museum of African Art, the Freer Gallery of Art, the Air and Space Museum, and much more.
 Many of the museums offer complimentary admission throughout the year.

 National Gallery of Art

 Immerse yourself in the Sculpture Garden, featuring delightful and thought-providing works by Chagall, Miró, Louise Bourgeois, and many of your other favorite or soon-to-be-favorite artists.

 This unique museum's not-so-secret mission is to educate the public about espionage through artifacts, virtual and in-person exhibitions, and immersive activities.

 Enjoy some outside time and visit the Cheetah Conservation Station, Great Cats, Elephant Community Center, and more.
 Food and drinks also are available on-site.

 Stretching 184.5 miles along the Potomac River, the towpath is walkable and bikeable, with various historic structures and sights along its length.
 Find the section that interests you, and enjoy the fresh air and lovely vistas.